Happiness0952/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd ..: change to the previous cd ls -la . .. /boot
 file: to print file
-ln -s: to create a symbolic link
+ln -s: to create a symbolic link cp -r: to copy